Mystic Revealers: Career

-The Mystic Revealers second album, Jah Works, followed in 1993, as did a spot alongside Freddie McGregor, Marcia Griffiths and Big Mountain on that year's edition of the Reggae Sunsplash tour across the U.S.A.
-In 1995, the Mystic Revealers were selected to appear at Jamaica's 50th birthday celebration for Bob Marley, alongside the Wailers, Rita Marley, Ziggy Marley, Vanessa Williams, Toots, the Wailing Souls and others.
+The Mystic Revealers second album, Jah Works, followed in 1993, as did a spot alongside Freddie McGregor, Marcia Griffiths and Big Mountain on that year's edition of the Reggae Sunsplash tour across the U.S. In 1995, the Mystic Revealers were selected to appear at Jamaica's 50th birthday celebration for Bob Marley, alongside the Wailers, Rita Marley, Ziggy Marley, Vanessa Williams, Toots, the Wailing Souls and others.
 The band's performance of Marley's "Natural Mystic" and "We and Dem" (along with their own "Religion") was "the most solid and satisfying performance of the evening," according to Billboard magazine.

 The mid-to-late 1990s marked the Mystic Revealers' period of greatest productivity.
 Beginning with Space and Time in 1995, the band released an album each year through 1998.
 Space and Dub, featuring dub versions of Space and Time tracks; appeared in 1996, followed by This One's For Jah (1997) and Crossing the Atlantic (1998).

 After nearly two decades of recording and touring, the band opted to go on hiatus in the 2000s.
 Wilmot's focus turned to surfing, a sport he has helped to legitimize and grow within Jamaica over the last 20 years (while also starring as "CC" in Royal Palm Estate, one of Jamaica's most popular TV series).
 He formed the Jamaican Surfing Association, one of the Caribbean's first pro surfing bodies, and established the Makka Pro tournament, Jamaica's first international surfing competition, while guiding the professional surf careers of his son, Icah, and daughter, Imani.
 (His other sons, Inilek and Ivah are also active in the sport).

 The band reformed in 2012.
 In 2015 they released the album Crucial Cuts, gathering tracks from the band's back-catalog.
 In 2016 they set up the Jamaica Authentic Herb Company, a business aimed at creating Jamaica's first legal ganja producer.

 In 2019 Mystics' uninsured house burnt down resulting in the loss of almost all of the artists memorabilia and physical music catalog collection.
 It was a terrible personal loss but one which inspired him to start recording with the intention to release a new album.
 The huge advances in home music production technology encouraged Mystic to set up a home recording space on the verandah in Bull Bay, "Pon Di Verandah" or "PDV" Studio.
 Accessing the talents of his children Ishack (keyboard), Icah (bass) and Inilek (guitars), they collaborated on the home project which evolved into a collection of material which formed the foundation for a new album.

 On 10 October 2020, the new 12 song Mystic Revealers Album "Jah Jah People" was digitally released.